All Collections

 Differentiating Between Bars and Containers

-Using Containers is a great way to organize your roadmap, and there are a variety of ways our customers are using them today.
-Some examples are:
+Using containers is a great way to organize your roadmap, and there are a variety of ways our customers are using them today.
+Popular examples include:

 Define Tags to Create Custom Views